 Challenge 1: High cost

-No one doubts that digitalization is expensive – it requires significant investment in technologies and innovation.
-First, aerospace engineering companies will require new software, applications, equipment that should be regularly updated and serviced.
+No one doubts that digital transformation is expensive – it requires significant investment in technologies and innovation.
+First, aerospace companies will require new software, applications, equipment that should be regularly updated and serviced.
 Also, they will need to hire new employees to implement digital technologies and/or retrain the existing personnel.
 Finally, it requires investment in cybersecurity risk management to protect the data that becomes attractive for cybercriminals.

 Possible solution